alaminerca/QuadcopterRL/README.md

 # QuadcopterRL: Reinforcement Learning for Drone Stabilization

-A PyBullet-based drone simulation using PPO (Proximal Policy Optimization) for learning hover and stabilization behaviors.
+A PyBullet-based drone simulation using PPO (Proximal Policy Optimization) for autonomous hover and stabilization.

-## Quick Start
+## Setup and Installation

 ```bash
 # Create environment